Chiamanda07/GEM-the-sentiment-Robot/README.md

 ### 1. Listening to Your Voice
 When the robot is on, it starts recording through a small digital microphone (INMP441).
-It captures 4 seconds of audio and stores it in memory on the ESP32-S3 — a tiny but powerful Wi-Fi-enabled microcontroller that acts as the robot's brain.
+It captures 4 seconds of audio and stores it in memory on the ESP32-S3.

 ### 2. Sending Your Words to Gemini
 The recorded audio is sent over Wi-Fi to **Google's Gemini AI**.
 Gemini listens to what you said, understands it, and writes back a response in plain text.